diesel-rs/diesel/CONTRIBUTING.md

    local setup.

-   *Note:* If you didn't specify the MySQL user to be one with elevated permissions, you'll want to make a command like ```mysql -c "GRANT ALL ON `diesel_%`.* TO ''@'localhost';" -uroot```, or something similar for the user that you've specified.
+   *Note:* If you didn't specify the MySQL user to be one with elevated permissions, you'll want to run a command like ```mysql -c "GRANT ALL ON `diesel_%`.* TO ''@'localhost';" -uroot```, or something similar for the user that you've specified.